 Matthew Rorick founded Forlorn Hope in 2005 with the clear intention of rolling it back old school, pre-prohibition style.
 The grapes he purchases, and now grows on his namesake property, are weird.
 Except they're not.
-When Italian, Spanish and German immigrants first settled in northern California, they brought the customs of their motherland and vine cuttings from their family's vineyards with them.
+When Italian, Spanish and German immigrants first settled in Northern California, they brought the customs of their motherland and vine cuttings from their family's vineyards with them.
 Riesling is Germany's number one white wine grape, verdelho is the main ingredient in Spain's Rueda wines and the lead role in the famed wines of Madeira, off the coast of Portugal.
-Barbera calls Piedmont home in Northwest Italy, trousseau makes the pale reds of France's Jura, and so on.
+Barbera calls Piedmont home in Northwest Italy, trousseau noir makes the pale reds of France's Jura, and so on.
 Often vineyards were planted with such a diverse mix of varieties that growers likely didn't know, or care, what exactly they were growing.
 Whatever worked, stayed.
-In the ancient Lodi vineyards - by California standards - traces of those old plantings of random German or Portuguese varieties still exist among rows of 100-year old zinfandel vines.
+In the ancient Lodi vineyards - ancient by California standards - traces of those old plantings of random German and Portuguese varieties still exist among rows of 100-year old zinfandel vines.

 When I asked Matthew, why the oddball grapes, he answered, "I liked the idea of working with varieties I'd never heard of before.
 It was very much a curiosity."
 When California growers bent toward market trends and presumptions of success by pulling up whatever was in the field and replacing it with primarily cabernet sauvignon and chardonnay, and later syrah and pinot noir, much of the state's winegrowing heritage was lost in the pursuit of the dollar bill.
 This is America, after all.
 Matthew is one of several winemakers now staking claim and takings risks to bring back, or at least explore, that nearly forgotten heritage.

+Later, Matthew joined the Navy, lived in Mexico, then headed to university for a degree in English Literature, which turned out to be Oenology and Viticulture.
 Clad in blue jeans, steel toe cowboy boots and hat, he generously shared his time with me, tasting through barrel samples and driving up through the dolomite limestone rich vineyards on the property, a rare soil type found only in that part of the state, he told me.

 Many of the vines already existed, to which Matthew has grafted different varieties.
 I expect the next 10, 15 and 25 years will reveal how truly special these hills are.
 That's what Matthew is betting on as well.
+Always hopeful.